Comparison guide for automated file transfer software

 • Web tunneling

-File transfers carry sensitive data including PII for finance, healthcare and a variety of other industries.
-In many cases, that data is subject to external regulations such as GDPR, SOX, PCI DSS or HIPAA — not to mention internal rules.
-In order to stay compliant, avoid hefty fines and prevent data leaks, organizations need a way to manage their file transfers.
-Relying on basic FTP servers or custom scripts is too time-consuming and error-prone, making compliance and management difficult.
+File transfers carry sensitive data, including personally identifiable information (PII) for finance, healthcare and a variety of other industries.
+In many cases, that data is subject to external regulations such as GDPR, SOX, PCI DSS or HIPAA.
+To stay compliant, avoid hefty fines and prevent data leaks, organizations need a way to securely and compliantly manage their file transfers.
+Relying on basic FTP servers or custom scripts is too time-consuming and error-prone, which can make compliance and management difficult.

 • Greater efficiency